 Our balanced approach to the curriculum is not at the expense of high standards in core subject areas.
 High standards and enabling children to reach national expectations and above is of vital importance if they are to succeed at the next stage of their education and go on to achieve full and happy lives and careers.
 Our full and rich curriculum, with its excellent range of experiences and enquiry led learning, ensures that every pupil at Westfield Primary School makes excellent progress both academically and personally.
 Our unique curriculum ensures that every child is given the opportunity to shine and flourish.
 Believing that pupil progress should be the widening and deepening of essential knowledge, skills, understanding and learning behaviours, we have designed, organised and planned our curriculum to ensure that children are not merely covering content but achieving a depth to their learning.
 It is vital that children understand the learning journey and purpose of learning, using the building blocks to build on how yesterday’s learning will support their understanding today.

 Our careful curriculum design and planning means that we build in many opportunities for repetition and practise of essential knowledge, skills and understanding in every subject.
 This spiral curriculum ensures that children are able to revisit previous learning, which allows them to gradually develop a deeper understanding of the skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 The National Curriculum

 The National Curriculum is taught as part of the broader school curriculum.

-The National Curriculum consists of the Core Subjects, which are English, Mathematics, Science and Information and Communication Technology (ICT), and the Foundation Subjects, which are History, Geography, Art, Music, Physical Education (PE), Personal, Social, Health and Citizenship Education (PSHCE) and Design Technology.
+The National Curriculum consists of the Core Subjects, which are English, Mathematics, Science and Computing, and the Foundation Subjects, which are History, Geography, Art, Music, Physical Education (PE), French, Personal, Social, Health and Citizenship Education (PSHCE) and Design Technology (DT).
 Religious Education (RE) is taught in accordance with the Hertfordshire Agreed Syllabus for RE.
-Subjects may be incorporated into cross-curricular themes when appropriate, or taught separately when applicable.